transparency-everywhere/universeOS/docu/roadmap.md

 -We haven't changed the crypto since the release of the Beta.
 We plan to overhaul the entire crypto protocol.
 We're looking for help here!
 So if you're interested in participating, give us a shout.

--Add an easy way to let everyone develope apps
+-Add an easy way to let everyone develop apps

+Update

+    Rename
+            elements -> collections
+            reader   -> display

+    Delete Users where cypher is md5 or sha512

 Licensing